JoacimWall/Visual-studio-multilingual-extension/README.md

 * Need review
 * Final

 New: The row will get this status after first synchronization.
 If the data row not exist in the target file, if it already exists then it gets the status "final"

 Need review: This status will it get after translation from one of the translation services.

 Final: This status will it get after import from csv file.
 You can also set this status in the target file if you don't want the row to be exported to external stakholder for translation.

+In this first version all files need to be in the same folder, export and import (.csv) should not be renamed if the should work when we will import translations.

 ## Converting from windows multilangual toolkit
 if you have used the windows multilangual toolkit before you can use this.
-The first time you sync the master file with the target files (AppResources.fr-FR.resx) all existings rows in the target file will get status "Final"
+The first time you sync the master file with the target files (AppResources.fr-FR.resx) all existings rows in the target file will get status "Final".